BR father accused of shaking 8-week-old, causing cracked rib, retinal hemorrhages and more - NewsBreak

 BR father accused of shaking 8-week-old, causing cracked rib, retinal hemorrhages and more

-Hospital staff deemed the child’s injuries deliberate, leading EBRSO to locate the mother and father of the baby.
-When interviewed, both parent denied having any knowledge of how the baby was injured.
+When interviewed, the mother and father denied knowing how the baby sustained the injuries described above.

+The affidavit states that the ER doctor believes the “incident occurred at least an hour prior to the baby arriving at the hospital.”Peaceful prisoner protest ends with officer raid at Orleans Justice Center after sprinkler system triggered

-ER doctors believe the baby was injured at least an hour before arriving at the hospital with father, Michael Bates, 22 and a neighbor around 10 a.m.
-Bates claims to have found the baby unresponsive.
-Detectives found that the child’s mother was at work between 5 a.m. and 10:15 a.m.
+As the investigation unfolded, detectives found that the mother was at work between 5 a.m. and approximately 10:15 a.m.

+The 8-week-old was brought to the hospital around 10 a.m. by the father and a neighbor.

+The father claims that sometime before this, the baby was found unresponsive.

 “These hemorrhages are caused by the sudden acceleration and deceleration of the victim’s head,” according to the affidavit.